• Skip to primary navigation

 Whether you call it stuffing or dressing, every family has that absolute favorite version.
 Perhaps it was grandma's recipe or a beloved aunt, it's one of those foods deeply rooted in holiday traditions and memories.

-This Gluten and Dairy Free Herb Bread Stuffing gives you all of the flavors of a holiday classic and must have while being accessible to everyone.
+This Herb Bread Stuffing gives you all of the flavors of a holiday classic and must have while being accessible to everyone.
 Packed with a garden of fresh herbs and it has the sweet flavor of onions and bright note of celery in every bite.

 When it comes to any type of stuffing, it's all about texture.
 You don't want it too soggy, but you also don't want it dry.
 It's a little bit by feel according to what brand bread you us.